 Additional Terms - List any other obligations that the parties agreed to that haven't been included in any other section of the lease agreement.

 Signature and Date - The document should be signed and dated by all parties.

 Which Disclosures Belong in a California Lease Agreement?

 In California, there are several required disclosures and there are also optional disclosures.
 Additionally, the lease should explain when the landlord, property management company, or their authorized agent may have access to the property.
 In general, the landlord must provide at least 24 hours of notice for a non-emergency reason or for maintenance.
 For move out inspections, landlords must provide 48 hour notice under California law.

 The landlord must include a bedbug addendum.
 This disclosure explains to the tenant that the landlord has no prior knowledge of existing bed bugs before the tenant moves in.
 The tenant is also instructed to confirm that their furniture doesn't have bed bugs before they move into the unit.

 A demolition disclosure must be used if the landlord received any permit to demolish a residential unit.
 The landlord must tell the tenant about it in the disclosure before the landlord accepts a California lease agreement or deposit for the unit.

 If the landlord has defaulted on the mortgage, they must inform the tenant of this at the time or before the lease is signed.

 Under federal law, any residential unit built before 1978 is required to have a lead-based paint disclosure.
-This disclosure notifies the tenants that lead paint may still exist in the building even if its been repainted.
+This disclosure notifies the tenants that lead paint may still exist in the building even if it has been repainted.

-California lease agreements must also include information about Megan's Law.
+The State of California also requires its lease agreements to include information about Megan's Law.
 This is a law that requires authorities to inform the community about the location of convicted sex offenders.